reritom/Flask-Microservice-Tutorial/README.md

 ## When would we need to make an application like this?

-What we intend to make is a full stack application.
+What we intend to make is a backend application consisting of multiple microservices.
 Typically one can find guides showing someone how to make any individual section of this guide, and typically they would use a different stack including more javascript based backends, or using databases like dynamo or redis (which can be used as a database).

 ## Context